Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 9. In the `Views` --> `Shared` folder, create a new partial view `_LoginPartial.cshtml`.
 Replace the contents of the file with the contents of the file of same name from the sample.
 10. In the `Views` --> `Shared` folder, replace the contents of `_Layout.cshtml` with the contents of the file of same name from the sample.
 Effectively, all this will do is add a single line, `@Html.Partial("_LoginPartial")`, that lights up the previously added `_LoginPartial` view.
 11. Create a new empty controller called `AccountController`.
 Replace the implementation with the contents of the file of same name from the sample.
-12. Almost done!
-If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
+12. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
+13. Almost done!
+In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AADInstance`, `ida:Tenant`, and `ida:PostLogoutRedirectUri` and set the values accordingly.
+For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.
-13. Build and run!
+14. Build and run!